-- mine your past; use samples from your staff-writer days for example.
+- Mine your past and use samples from your staff-writer days for example.

 6. Take yourself and your business serious

 It is important to remember that you don’t have to be an expert yet on a certain topic.
 Jorden writes about this: ‘Stop holding yourself back because you think you aren’t good enough.
-You don’t need a Master’s degree in finance to write about finance.
-And you don’t need a marketing degree to write about marketing.’
+You don’t need a Master’s degree in finance to write about finance.’

 - Treat yourself like a client

-- Pitch like a boss (see the next step)
+- Pitch, pitch, pitch (see the next step)

 - Set goals (but you’ve already done that right?)